Testing for Prostate Cancer: Early Detection and Screening

 - Active surveillance

-Each type of prostate cancer treatment has its benefits and drawbacks, which is why it’s important to talk with your doctor and support groups about your treatment options.
+Each type of prostate cancer treatment has its benefits and risks, which is why it’s important to talk with your doctor about your screening and treatment options.

-If you’d like to learn more about prostate cancer screening, and where to find free screenings near you, feel free to use the following resources:
+If you’d like to learn more about prostate cancer screening, and where to find screenings near you, you can use the following resources:

 - ZERO: Prostate Cancer Testing Near You